Copy Formatting in Excel

 #2 – Copy Formatting Using Format Painter

-We hope you all know about painter brush, which is used to paint; a similar concept has been integrated to excel as well.
+We hope you all know about the painter’s brush used to paint.
+A similar concept has been integrated into Excel.

 - For example, look at the below cell formatting.

-- Place your cursor in cell A1 and click on “Format Painter.”
+- First, we must place the cursor in cell A1 and click on “Format Painter.”

-- As soon as you press the option of “Format Painter,” you will see a brush option.
+- As soon as we press the “Format Painter” option, we may see a brush option.

-So all the formatting of cell A1 is copied to cell D1 with just a click of the mouse.
+So all the formatting of cell A1 is copied to cell D1 with just a mouse click.

-- If you see the above format, the painter can be used only once, but imagine the below scenario.
+- If we see the above format, the painter can be used only once, but imagine the below scenario.

-- Now keep clicking on the cells that you need to apply the formatting for.
+- Now, we must keep clicking on the cells we need to apply the formatting.

 Like this, we can copy formatting using format painter.